Makeshift/Marauder/Readme.md

 var remote = f.remotes[i]
 ```
 This means that with our current reverseunion mount `/shared/separate plexdrive: encryptedgdrive:` it will return the answer from plexdrive first, which resolves much faster than gdrive.
 This makes seeking and some other actions significantly faster.
-This DOES mean that there is a chance that the mount will return outdated information in the case of replacing/updating/deleting a file (Due to it writing to `encryptedgdrive` but reading from the cached `plexdrive`), but I believe in this particular use case it doesn't matter as much.
+This DOES mean that there is a chance that the mount will return outdated information in the case of replacing/updating/deleting a file (Due to it writing to `encryptedgdrive` but reading from the cached `plexdrive`), but I believe in this particular use case it doesn't matter that much.

+**Note:** I'm actually not sure if my added Plexdrive + plugin actually does anything anymore.
+It certainly used to, but Rclone's caching is now a lot better than it used to be.
+I have no decent side-by-side testing so I'm going to keep it as-is for now, but may remove Plexdrive + ReverseUnion later.

 ## Configuration and deployment